 A lined example carrying the yellow panel, this being W51153 at Barry Pier station, circa 1966.
 John Woodward.
 All the images I've found with this combination have the left facing roundel and appear to be the darker loco green, so they've had a full repaint.

-From the late '60s vehicles were painted into plain Rail Blue livery, and at least one vehicle had a small yellow panel, red buffer beam, umber underframe / bogies and white cab roof dome.
+From the late '60s vehicles were painted into plain Rail Blue livery, and at a few vehicles had a small yellow panel, red buffer beam, umber underframe / bogies and white cab roof dome.
 In this image the BR logo and no wrap-round yellow is a sign that this vehicle is carrying this short-lived variation.
 Probably taken at Birmingham Moor Street circa 1969.
 Stuart Mackay Collection.
 Another example of a vehicle in this livery (W50854) can be found on page 61 of Hugh Longworth's book.

 The standard corporate Rail Blue application became full yellow ends, black buffer beams, solebars and bogies and roof coloured cab domes.
 Seen carrying this is Tyseley set TS 539 - formed of 51146 59443 51133 - sitting in its home depot on 20 June 1976.
 Robert Frise.
 On the centre TC vehicles a prominent yellow stripe was carried at cantrail height over the first class section.